-Since I’ve been guiding tours in North Korea for five years and making the constant train journey between Beijing and Pyongyang I decided to call my four years living in the big smoke up and relocate myself to Dandong, thus also opening up Young Pioneer Tours office in the far east of China.
+Since I’ve been leading tours in North Korea for numerous years and making the constant train journey between Beijing and Pyongyang, I decided to call my four years living in the big smoke up and relocate myself to Dandong, thus also opening up Young Pioneer Tours office in the far east of China.

-Whilst travelling around China I’m asked where do I live by a local, their reactions are pretty much the same.
-“So dangerous!”.
+When I’m traveling around China, I’m asked by locals where do I live and once I reply with Dandong their reactions are pretty much the same.
+“Oh, so dangerous!”.
 I’m even asked by some taxi drivers in Dandong if I’m scared to live here.
 I ask them if they’re scared.
-They laugh, I laugh with them.
+They laugh.
 There’s one international school in Dandong with a few North Korean students.
-I met with the headteacher of the campus (who’s a yank) and he tells me he has major issues hiring foreign teachers because of the location.
-They first accept thinking, “cool, got a job in China”.
-Then they must look up the location on Google Maps and then think “noooooope”.
+I met with the now former headteacher of the campus (who’s an American) and he tells me he has major issues hiring foreign teachers because of the location being so close to the DPRK.
+He went on to say the candidates first accept the offer thinking, “cool, I got a teaching job in China!”.
+Later they look up the location on Google Maps and decline the offer.

 When it comes down to it, Dandong, just like any other city in China is relatively safe.
 Crime is extremely low, I’ve left my phone, scarf, charging cables behind in cafes, restaurants, taxis and they’ve chased me down for it.
 The people in Dandong are very welcoming yet very intrigued why you would want to visit North Korea when China has everything, and North Korea is poor.

 Want to know even more about Dandong?
-Check out our top 5 Street food eats in the city by clicking here
+Check out my top 5 Street food eats in the city.